ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 ## Content

-This replication package belongs to "Recovering Trace Links Between Software Documentation And Code" by :warning: *TODO* authors + link to paper.
+This replication package belongs to [Recovering Trace Links Between Software Documentation And Code](https://publikationen.bibliothek.kit.edu/1000165692) by Keim et al. (DOI: 10.5445/IR/1000165692).

 This replication package allows to:
 * get additional details to the publication (pseudocode for the computation of trace links between SAM and Code)